BIOL275-MSUM/eda-gt3637ut/README.md

     shrubs and grasses and not a lot of Conifer trees.

-  - A lot of black means there weren’t many Merlins observed, which is what is shown in the South area of the map.
+  - A lot of black means there weren’t many Merlins observed, which is what is shown in the south area of the map.

 ## Discussion